 There a decent number of online poker sites that grant deposits and cash-outs via PayPal.
 However, most due to legislation most don’t accept Americans.
 The top 3 below are primarily for UK, Irish and European poker players.

 The biggest poker site of them all has to accept PayPal, doesn’t it?
 PokerStars caters to proper grinders so they need to ensure they accept as many payment methods as possible.
 They have amazing volume, decent tournaments and plenty of cash tables.
 We don’t consider PokerStars one of the softest sites around but they are certainly up there for traffic.
-Read our review to see the pros and cons of playing on the world’s biggest site.

 One of the softest poker sites online, 888 is a great option for PayPal users.
 What’s awesome about 888 is that they offer PayPal to most European countries, unlike many other sites we researched that only accept UK or Ireland.
 Cash outs might take a little longer from 888 but its worth it when you consider the competition level is lower and thus your win rate should be higher.